 Even in societies where writing and literacy are commonplace, people may base their worldview on oral myths.
 Two examples are Marxist ideology and the Protestant and Roman Catholic communities of Northern Ireland.
-For Karl Marx (1818-1883), myth is used to identify ideological beliefs, which beside supernatural or mythical explanations, provide legitimacy.
+For Karl Marx (1818-1883), myth is used to identify ideological beliefs, which besides supernatural or mythical explanations, provide legitimacy.
 Marx laid the groundwork for myths to be used as a vehicle for cultural ideology.
-Marxist ideology has created utopian visions and an apocalyptic society, where classes of society revolt against wealthy capitalists to produce a communist’s paradise, without a god.
+Marxist ideology has created utopian visions and an apocalyptic society, where classes of social revolt against wealthy capitalists to produce a communist paradise without a god.
 Political ideology could be replaced with the term mythology, especially in political discussions about capitalism and communism.

-In Ireland, Protestants and Roman Catholics create myth-like narratives with the function to justify and educate people.
+In Ireland, Protestants and Roman Catholics create myth-like narratives with the function of justifying and educating people.
 Here, objective history is ineffective when dealing with quasi-religious faiths.
-Another illustration of the power of secular myth was in the 1940s with the belief in the existence of a superior, Aryan racial group.
-Eventually, the belief that language groups were also related to the people racially, led to the justification and persecution of the Semitic Jews by Aryan Germans during the Nazi regime in Europe (1939-1945).
+Another illustration of the power of secular myth was in the 1940s with the belief in the existence of a superior Aryan racial group.
+Eventually, the belief that language groups were also related to the people racially led to the justification and persecution of the Semitic Jews by Aryan Germans during the Nazi regime in Europe (1939-1945).
 In this example, myth functions in a general role where truth or deceitfulness is irrelevant because the myth justifies the existence of a particular kind of government.

 Max Muller and Comparative Mythology